kim-mccallum/DSA-Big-O/README.md

 ```

 If you are given 5 disks, how do the rods look like after 7 recursive calls?

 `Rod A - 2 largest disks, Rod B - Empty, Rod C - 3 disks (smallest disks)`

 How many moves are needed to complete the puzzle with 3 disks? with 4 disks? with 5 disks?

 `3 disks - 7 moves 4 disks - 15 moves 5 disks - 31 moves`

+What is the runtime of your algorithm?

+`This algorithm is O(2^N)`

+12. Iterative version
+    Solve the drills 1 - 7 from your previous checkpoint (Recursion) iteratively.
+    `These are contained: iterative-versions.js`